owlabout/blog/_posts/terminal/basics.md

 > learn enough command line to be dangerous

-A sentence I remembered trying to come up with an intro to this post.
+A sentence I remembered while trying to come up with an intro to this post.
 Because the question is, with all the beautiful graphical interfaces, why on earth would anyone want to learn using the command line?

 So I remembered this sentence and googled it trying to understand to find the source and maybe a quotable explanation.
 This is what came up: